Give 'Em All a Big Fat Lip

 Give 'Em All a Big Fat Lip is the debut album from The Whigs.
 It was originally released independently and re-released by ATO Records after they signed the group.

+In a review for AllMusic, Hal Horowitz wrote: “Despite the rather aggressive title and cover art, there are more midtempo ballads than rockers, and the tone of the disc falls on the melancholy side.
+The sound is full without being slick.”